 What's more, as polarization between the two major parties has increased, the number of voters who affiliate with either has decreased.
-In another survey by Pew Research, the number of people identifying as independent rose steadily during the latter half of the 20th century, and became a majority voting bloc in 2009.
+In another survey by Pew Research, the number of people identifying as independent rose steadily during the latter half of the 20th century and became a majority voting bloc in 2009.

-This doesn't indicate that Americans on the whole have become more divided, but that the country is increasingly represented by two vocal, hyperpartisan minorities, with the wishes of a large segment of the electorate left unheard.
+This doesn't indicate that Americans, on the whole, have become more divided, but that the country is increasingly represented by two vocal, hyperpartisan minorities, with the wishes of a large segment of the electorate left unheard.

 This is rooted in two factors:

 - America remains one of the few countries where the parties are responsible for selecting the districts they represent.
 As a result, parties carve districts that preserve their standing, meaning incumbents have to fear their partisan base more than the true majority of voters.
-This results in candidates less willing to compromise, immunized against public opinion.
+This results in candidates less willing to compromise, and immunized against public opinion.